 Online information

-You will find a wealth of information on the website too, such as suggestions for films and mini-language lessons related to your itinerary.
+You will find a wealth of information in the portal My Viking Journey, such as suggestions for films and mini-language lessons related to your itinerary.
 Everything is designed to enhance your trip.
 I read two historical books about Vienna from the suggested reading list.
 I have always found that having some historical context makes any experience more enjoyable and deepens my understanding.
 The website also has extensive details about your Viking longship.

 Consider your interests and fitness level